ricmac/Cybercultural/src/posts/032-zde-discussions-ebitda.md

 ---
 title: "032.
 I’m Waiting For The EBITDA: Visiting the ZDE Office"
-description: "It's May 2008 and I have a meeting at Ziff Davis Enterprise headquarters, at Lexington and 28th.
-I bet The Velvet Underground never wrote a song about accounting terms."
+description: "It's May 2008 and due diligence kicks off at Ziff Davis Enterprise headquarters on 28th St. Before that, I meet my RWW colleague Bernard Lunn for the first time."
 date: 2024-05-15
 permalink: "p/032-zde-discussions-ebitda/"
 tags: ['Memoir']